http://www.TexasEarlyMusic.com Texas Early Music

 The Wireless Consort Performer Biographies

 Sara Funkhouser served as principal oboist of the Kansas City Philharmonic.
 She attended the Juilliard and Manhattan Schools of Music where she studied with Harold Gomberg.
 She received her DMA in Music History from the University of Missouri-Kansas City.
 She did post-graduate study on Baroque oboe with Ku Ebbinge and recorder with Saskia Coolen.
-Sara currently lives in Fort Worth and performs on Baroque oboe and recorder with the Texas Camerata (Fort Worth), Texas Bach Choir (San Antonio), and Sarabande (Washington, D.C.).
-She also teaches Baroque oboe and recorder at the University of North Texas.
+Sara currently lives in Fort Worth.
+She has performed on Baroque oboe and recorder with the Texas Camerata (Fort Worth), Texas Bach Choir (San Antonio), and Sarabande (Washington, D.C.) and has taught Baroque oboe and recorder at the University of North Texas.

 Cornell Kinderknecht received a music degree in woodwind performance from Kansas State University where he studied modern oboe, bassoon, and historic woodwinds with Sara Funkhouser.
 He has studied recorder in workshop and masterclass settings with Han Tol, Joris von Goethe, Saskia Coolen, and Frances Blaker.
-In 2005, Cornell released a CD of original music for world flutes and was a finalist for "Musician of the Year" at the 2006 Texas Music Awards.
-Currently living in Addison, Texas and working as a software engineer, Cornell actively pursues his interest in historic and ethnic woodwinds.
-He is a member of the Dallas Recorder Society and the Heart of the Cedar Native American Flute Circle.
-He frequently performs as a solo artist playing original works on wind instruments from cultures around the world.
+Cornell pursues his interest in historic and ethnic woodwinds across many musical genres.
+He has released two solo albums of music for world flutes and his work can be heard on several other artists' recordings.
+His CDs "Returning Home" and "Nightfall" both earned placement as finalists at the Texas Music Awards.
+Along with being a performer, he also teaches and is a frequent presenter at music workshops and festivals around the US.
+Cornell is a member of the Dallas Recorder Society and the Heart of the Cedar Native American Flute Circle.
+He serves on the board of directors of Earth Rhythms.
 Visit Cornell Kinderknecht's website at www.cornellk.com.

 Susan Richter earned a music education degree from North Texas State University (now UNT) and after a brief foray as a junior high band director, turned to computer science as a way to earn a living -- but music remains her life's interest.
-She has played recorder with the South Bay Recorder Society (Manhattan Beach, California) and the Early Music Ensemble of Los Angeles.
-She was a founding member of the TRW Anechoic Chamber Music Club in Redondo Beach; and currently performs both on recorder and as a singer with the Texas Early Music Project in Austin, Texas.
+She has played recorder in various early music ensembles in Southern California and Central Texas.
+Susan currently performs both instrumentally and vocally with the Texas Early Music Project in Austin, and is the administrator of the Texas Toot early music workshops.
+In 2008 Susan was elected to the national Board of the American Recorder Society.
 Other musical interests include choral and small ensemble singing, playing clarinet and saxophone in pit orchestras, and playing penny whistle duets with her husband, Win Bent.
 Susan works as a data modeler for the Texas Education Agency.

-Jennifer Carpenter holds a Bachelor of Music degree in clarinet performance from the University of North Carolina at Greensboro and a Master's degree in musicology with an emphasis in historical performance practices from the University of North Texas.
-While attending UNCG, she began playing early wind instruments in the Collegium Musicum.
-Her pursuit of performance practice studies brought her to UNT where she studies with Lyle Nordstrom and Sara Funkhouser.
-As a recorder player, Jennifer performs with the UNT Baroque Orchestra, the Plano Baroque Chamber Ensemble, and has been a guest artist with the Texas Camerata and Denton Bach Society.
-Currently, Jennifer serves as the director of the UNT recorder ensembles.
-She has taught clarinet and recorders in Greensboro, NC, Gaithersburg, MD, and Argyle, TX.
-Jennifer was awarded a Toulouse Graduate Fellowship to complete her Ph.D. studies in musicology and historical performance practices at UNT.
+Jennifer Carpenter holds a Bachelor of Music degree in clarinet performance from the University of North Carolina at Greensboro and a Masters degree in musicology with an emphasis in early music performance from the University of North Texas.
+As a recorder player, she performs as a soloist and in ensembles, including the Wireless Consort, Bach Chamber Players, the UNT Baroque Orchestra and has been a guest artist with the Denton Bach Society and Texas Camerata.
+Jennifer directed the UNT recorder ensembles from 2002-2008.
+She also serves on faculty of several early music workshops in TX and CA. Jennifer received a Toulouse Graduate Fellowship to complete her Ph.D. studies in musicology and early music performance at UNT where she currently works as a Teaching Fellow.

 Highlights from our April 24, 2005 concert: